pudly/schmopera-hugo/content/articles/overlapping-stories-fall-on-the-house-of-usher.md

 > The film is a stimulating excursion into a dark world.

 The figures of humans and the exquisitely rendered horse that William rides, share a rhythmic compatibility with Glass' composition.
 This is not to say that they dance to the music.
 It's something much more subtle than that.
 The atmospheric lighting and shadow that grace the stop-motion scenes embellish like the brushstrokes of a master.
 Linger over the closing credits and appreciate the group of talented artists and technicians who collaborated so seamlessly on this project.
+They read  the credit roll for a Marvel Studio epic.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1614022423/media/2021/02/BLO-2021-USHER-Luna-and-her-mother-flee_iupghh.png){{% /md %}}

 <figcaption>Luna and her mother flee.
 Boston Lyric Opera's 2021 operabox.tv production of The Fall of the House of Usher.
 Image: operabox.tv/Boston Lyric Opera.</figcaption>
 </figure>

-They reads like the credit roll for a Marvel Studio epic.
 Providing what might be the largest audience _The Fall of the House of Usher_ has yet to receive, the BLO is offering seven days of access with the purchase of a modest $10.00 ticket at [operabox.tv](https://www.operabox.tv/).
 With each viewing I admit to taking less issue with the incongruities, or, depending on your point of view, its contemporary perspectives.

 Whether you buy into BLO’s three-story renovation or prefer Poe's early 19th-century gothic, you will likely succumb to this _Usher_.
 The film is a stimulating excursion into a dark world and the performance of Glass' fine chamber opera is an intense and unsettling pleasure.